 - Continue “climbing” the stairs.
 Add dates, drawings, anything that helps motivate you!

-For example, your daughter chose “basketball” as an interest.
-She can now create stair-step goals based on her interests such as:
+For example, your child chose “basketball” as an interest.
+They can now create stair-step goals based on their interests such as:

 - Practice every day for 30 minutes